Comparison: Anfibio Rebel 2K vs. MRS Nomad S1 Light

-For me the S1 is the better Packraft (especially the normal version with the fin and spraydeck).
-But I’m planning for longer and non white water trips and especially the additional storage capacity and better driving behavior convinced me.
+For me the Nomad S1 is the better Packraft (especially the normal version with the fin and spraydeck).
+But I’m planning for calmer and longer trips and especially the additional storage capacity and better driving behavior convinced me.

 In August 2021 I bought the normal version of the Nomad S1.
 So far, I’m very happy with this choice and of course made a few longer trips with it, but more on that in separate posts.